webpack/webpack-dev-server/migration-v4.md

 };
 ```

-- the `disableHostCheck` option was removed in favor `allowedHosts: 'all'`.
+- the `disableHostCheck` option was removed in favor `allowedHosts: 'all'`

 v3: